 The Group's principal activities are set out within the Company Overview on pages 2 to 4.
-The financial position of the Group is set out on page 39 to 42.
-In addition, Note 18 to the Consolidated Financial Statements includes the Group's objectives, policies and processes for managing its capital, its financial risk management objectives and its exposures to credit risk and liquidity risk.
+The financial position of the Group is set out on page 40.
+In addition, Note 19 to the Consolidated Financial Statements includes the Group's objectives, policies and processes for managing its capital, its financial risk management objectives and its exposures to credit risk and liquidity risk.

-The interest rate under each Loan or Equipment Note issue has been fixed and the fixed rental income under the relevant lease has been coordinated with the loan repayments therefore the rent income should be sufficient to repay the Loans and Equipment Notes and provide surplus income to pay for the Group's expenses and permit payment of dividends.
+The Equipment Note payments are fixed and the fixed rental income under the relevant operating lease means that the rent should be sufficient to repay the debt and provide surplus income to pay for the Group's expenses and permit payment of dividends.

-After making reasonable enquiries, and as described above, the Directors have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
-Accordingly, they continue to adopt the going concern basis of accounting in preparing the annual Financial Statements.
+After making reasonable enquiries, and as described above the Directors have a reasonable expectation that the Group has adequate resources to continue in its operational existence for the foreseeable future.
+Accordingly, they continue to adopt the going concern basis of accounting in preparing the annual Consolidated Financial Statements.